 -Security issues – because we’re putting our phone calls on the Internet with a SIP trunk (with old “phone lines” at least we had complete privacy unless the “phone guy” was listening in <;-)) we need to have bulletproof security.
-In your quest for lower-cost phone service, make sure your IP PBX and SIP trunk provider has this security.
+In your quest for lower-cost phone service, make sure your IP PBX and SIP trunk provider have this security.

 -Traffic shaping may be required if we have either low-cost internet access (poor quality to begin with) or a very large number of concurrent calls occurring with large data transfers over our internet pipe (think FTP and e-mail servers on-site, other large files transfers)